JaagaSustain/jaagasustain.github.io/pages/about.md

   	<img src="{{ site.url }}{{ site.baseurl }}/images/tej.png" alt="Tej">
   </div>
   <div class="large-6 columns">
-  	<b><a href="https://www.linkedin.com/in/tejpochiraju">Tej</a></b> founded Jaaga Sustain as micrograce back in 2012 for new product development in environmental sustainability for European SMEs.
+  	<b><a href="https://www.linkedin.com/in/tejpochiraju">Tej</a></b> holds a PhD in wireless engineering and has worked extensively on wireless communication and efficient microwave processing of materials.
 Tej leads evangelism and hardware development at Jaaga Sustain.
   </div>
 </div>
 <br>